-However, it must be understood in reality road work maintenance issues at times will take precedence over other road works projects (e.g. own resource projects).
+It must be understood in reality road work maintenance issues at times will take precedence over other road works projects (e.g. own resource projects).

-The Regional Road Group (RRG) projects have been approved by the Mid-West Regional Road Group and formal notification has been received from Main Roads WA advising of the projects the Shire will be funded for in 2020/2021.
+The Regional Road Group (RRG) projects have been approved by the Mid-West Regional Road Group and formal notification has been received from Main Roads WA advising of the projects the Shire will be funded for in 2021/2022.
 Therefore, these particular projects cannot be adjusted.